Loss and decoherence at the quantum Hall - superconductor interface

-The exponential temperature dependence could in principle originate from the averaging over energy, like the thermal smearing of oscillations in a QH Fabry-Perot interferometer.
+In principle, the exponential temperature dependence could originate from the averaging over energy, like the thermal smearing of oscillations in a QH Fabry-Perot interferometer.
 However, the effects of thermal smearing are expected to saturate below $T_0$, while we observe an exponential decay down to temperatures more than 10 times lower (for the shorter interface).
+Moreover, thermal smearing is predicted to be rather inefficient in this system~\cite{Kurilovich_disorder_2022}, because Andreev conversion is only weakly energy dependent.
+Furthermore, thermal broadening would smear the fluctuations of $P_{eh}$ over $V_G$.
+Instead, we observe that the fluctuations in Fig.~2a uniformly decay with temperature with no noticeable smearing.
+In fact, we show that curves in Fig.~2a could be rescaled to nearly match (see Fig.~{S5} in \cite{supp}).

-Moreover, thermal smearing is predicted to be rather inefficient in this system~\cite{https://doi.org/10.48550/arxiv.2201.00273}, because Andreev conversion is nearly independent of energy for the particle energies well below the superconducting gap.
-We therefore tentatively ascribe the temperature decay of $P_{eh}$ to the intrinsic decoherence of the CAES.
-Indeed, decoherence resulting in the suppression of oscillations $\propto \exp(-T/T_0)$ has been measured for the two 1D channels in the Mach-Zender interferometers~\cite{Roulleau2008}.
-In our case, the very efficient decoherence is possibly caused by the existence of the normal vortex cores next to the proximitized edge states.
+We therefore ascribe the temperature decay of $P_{eh}$ to the decoherence of the CAES.
+Indeed, decoherence resulting in the exponential suppression of the oscillations $\propto \exp(-T/T_0)$ has been measured in Mach-Zehnder interferometers~\cite{Ji2003,Roulleau2008}.
+However, the coherence length of the QH interferometers usually exceeds the length of the superconducting contact by more than an order of magnitude, including our own measurements using similar graphene samples~\cite{Zhao_graphene_2022}.
+The rapid decoherence of the CAES as compared to the QH edge states is likely due to their hybrid nature: The electron and the hole components should acquire an opposite phase in the fluctuating electrostatic potential.
+The source of these fluctuations could be the gate, or the vortex cores, which serve as a reservoir of normal electrons located next to the CAES.

-Since $T_0$ is not strongly affected by the magnetic field and the jumps of the vortex configuration, the effects of the vortices should be primarily encoded in the zero temperature value of $\sigma (P_{eh})$.
-The base temperature of 40 mK $\ll T_0$ allows us to use the corresponding values of $\sigma (P_{eh})$ as a close approximation to zero temperature value, $\sigma_0$.
+Since $T_0$ is not strongly affected by the magnetic field and the jumps of the vortex configuration, the effects of the vortices should be primarily encoded in the zero temperature value of $\sigma$.
+The base temperature of 40 mK $\ll T_0$ allows us to use the corresponding values of $\sigma$ as a close approximation to zero temperature value.
 In the following section, we study the dependence of this quantity on the magnetic field.